AliNisarAhmed/my-notes/AWS/Solutions-Arch/15-services-notes.md

         - details of n/w connections

+## Application Migration Service
+- to perform the actual migration
+- beings by installing the AWS Replication Agent on your source servers

 ## RAM
 - securely share resources across AWS accounts within Org or OU
 - can also share with IAM roles and users for supported resources
 - eliminates the need to provision and manage resources in every account
+- can share
+    - Transit g/w
+    - subnets
+    - License Manager configs
+    - Route53 Resolver rules

 ## CloudFormation